SERVICE NO: 1839

 FATE: Killed in Action – 7 June 1917 – Messines, Belgium

-At the beginning of June, 1917, the 39th Battalion were preparing for their first major battle at Messines, set down for 7 June.
-A day earlier, as the battalion moved to position, there was a gas attack with many men hospitalised, reducing the numbers proceeding into battle considerably.
-On 7 June, the 39th began their advance with heavy fighting continuing into the next day.
+At the beginning of June 1917, the 39th Battalion was preparing for their first major battle at Messines, set down for 7 June.
+A day earlier, as the battalion moved into position, there was a gas attack with many men hospitalised, reducing the numbers proceeding into battle considerably.
+On 7 June, the 39th began their advance, with heavy fighting continuing into the next day.
 By the end of 8 June, the allies were calling the battle a success.
 The 39th Battalion Unit Diary reported 299 wounded but the number “killed light”.
 However, 145 were reported as missing and one of those was Leslie Harris.
 The investigation into his disappearance found that New Zealand troops had located his body and he was buried with others “in the field”.